openframeworks/ofSite/content/setup/qtcreator.md

 Before using OF in linux you need to run some install scripts, follow the instructions [here](../linux-install/) if you haven't done so yet.

 In linux even if Qt Creator is available in the official repositories for your distributions, it's recommended to install qtcreator from their webpage instead.
-The one that comes with the distribution (at least in ubuntu) might be outdated and installing the one from the webpage you'll get support for the clang plugin which analizes the code while you type marking any errors more accurately than the default qtcreator static analizer.
+The one that comes with the distribution (at least in ubuntu) might be outdated or have missing core dependencies, and installing the one from the webpage you'll get support for the clang plugin which analizes the code while you type marking any errors more accurately than the default qtcreator static analizer.

+If you decide to install Qt Creator using your distribution package manager, make sure to check the package `qbs` was also included as it is sometimes not installed by default (e.g. Archlinux).
+Qt Creator will throw critical errors without it.

-Once installed you can install the Qt Creator plugin for openFrameworks that comes with the OF download, you can run the `install_template.sh` script in `scripts/qtcreator` and it'll install everything for you.
+Once Qt Creator is properly installed add the Qt Creator plugin for openFrameworks that comes with the OF download, you can run the `install_template.sh` script in `scripts/qtcreator` and it'll install everything for you.

 Windows
 ----